 Dr Nicola Thompson - National Director, Compliance and Performance - Pick Everard

-In his role Rob supports and drives sustainable development and performance, encouraging client focussed recommendations whilst ensuring a quality solution.
-Rob along with Nicola was a founder member of this sector-led network with a passion to share knowledge and best practice for the benefit of East Midlands businesses, the community and the economy.
+More recently Rob has focussed his skill set on manufacturing to the construction industry as Director at MB Glass, with an ultimate aim of improving efficiency and outputs.
+Along with Nicola he was a founder member of this sector-led network with a passion to share knowledge and best practice for the benefit of East Midlands businesses, the community and the economy

 Judy Hart - Chief Executive - Investors in Excellence